gkulasik/grpc_assistant_server/README.md

       - /Users:/app/Users
 ```

-With the default config (configured for macOS) the /Users directory will be passed to the docker container, passing access to nearly the whole filesystem including the protos.
+With the default configuration (for macOS) the /Users directory will be passed to the docker container granting access to the protos.
+Then the paths used within the docker container will match the host system.
 More granularity is possible for those who choose to tinker with the volumes and related request header GRPC_META_import_path.

 grpcurl commands should work anywhere within the directory structure with the default config.

-Example of how to set up a request's GRPC_META_import_path with the default docker-compose.yml volumes.
-Assuming the protos are located in foouser's projects directory.
+Below is an example of how to set up a request's GRPC_META_import_path with the default docker-compose.yml volumes.
+Assuming the protos are located in foouser's projects directory and the protos directory structure starts in the /src directory.

 ```
 Request header sample:
 --header 'GRPC_META_import_path: /Users/foouser/projects/protos/src/'
 ```

-This would mean that the protos directory structure starts in the /src directory.

-Ideally, volumes and import_path work so that the command returned in a response will work when copied and pasted without any edits required to the command.
+Ideally, volumes and import_path work so that the command returned in a response will work when copied and pasted to the host machine with no edits required to the command.

+#### Option 2
+Copy proto files/directories into the directory created by git clone.
+Docker and the service will have access to its directory and any child directories.

+With this option, grpcurl commands will work within the docker container but may not work on the host system.

 ###  Docker/Compose setup